 See for yourself Vermont's Mad River Valley "Almost There" Documentary

 The 19th century farmhouse built by the Joslin family and attached horse barn were converted to an Inn by Jack and Doreen Simko in 1986.
 In 2014, Kim and Jim Donahue purchased the property and are the happy stewards of these beautiful and historic structures.

 The game room is located in the lower level of the farmhouse.
-It features a game room with an antique pool table, a television with DVD player and surround sound bar, collection of DVD's, games and paperback books.
-A refrigerator is stocked with complimentary soft drinks, a Keurig for coffee & tea as well as organic Quinn Popcorn!
+It features a game room with an antique pool table, a television with DVD player and surround sound bar, collection of DVD's, games and a library.
+A refrigerator is stocked with complimentary soft drinks, a Keurig for coffee & tea as well as organic popcorn for snacking!